polaeskandar/storefront-backend/README.md

 ## Running the project

 1. Rename `.env.example` in the root dir to `.env`.
-Set the `ENV` variable to `dev` or `prod`.
+2. Set the `ENV` variable to `dev` or `prod`.
-2. Set values for the environment variables in the `.env` file.
+3. Set values for the environment variables in the `.env` file.
 Feel free to use your own port...
-3. Run `npm install` to install the required dependencies.
+4. Run `npm install` to install the required dependencies.
-4. Run `npm run start` to run the project.
+5. Run `npm run start` to run the project.

 > Please use postman desktop client to test the endpoints.
 > Please refer to REQUIREMENTS.md for more info.
+> In the root directory, you will also find the postman requests used to deal with the API named as `Storefront Backend.postman_collection.json`.

 ---